takele21/takele21/README.md

 - 👋 Hi, I’m @takele21
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning msc in data science
-- 💞️ I’m looking to collaborate on the area of machine learnig and bidata engineering
+- 💞️ I’m looking to collaborate on the area of machine learnig and bigdata engineering
 - 📫 How to reach me:tekeleworku@gmail.com
 - 😄 Pronouns: email
 - ⚡ Fun fact: reading